 "I gained knowledge from the best in the field, a tribe to count on and overcame the fear of academic medicine." ~ ASPIRE Scholar

-The Department of Medicine and the Division of General Internal Medicine and Geriatrics are recruiting up to eight junior to mid-level career faculty members to participate in the 2018 Advanced Scholars Program for Internists in Research and Education (ASPIRE) Program.
-Six faculty from the Division of General Internal Medicine and Geriatrics and two faculty from other divisions within the Department will be selected for this 18 month long program.
+The Department of Medicine and the Division of General Internal Medicine and Geriatrics recruit up to eight junior to mid-level career faculty members to participate in the Advanced Scholars Program for Internists in Research and Education (ASPIRE) Program.
+Six faculty from the Division of General Internal Medicine and Geriatrics and two faculty from other divisions within the Department are selected for this 18 month long program.
 ASPIRE is designed to foster professional development in a close-knit community of colleagues, secure regional or national recognition in a chosen area of scholarship and support career goals such as academic promotion.
 The program provides salary support, mentoring and skills training to enable each scholar to develop and implement scholarly work in their area of interest.

 ASPIRE scholars receive .20 FTE salary support for a period of one year to implement their projects and .10 FTE support for an additional six months (a “run in” period of three months prior to implementing their project and a three month “close out” period for writing up final project results with expert coaching).
 In addition, each scholar has the opportunity to work closely with a nationally recognized faculty mentor from the school of medicine, IUPUI, the VA or Regenstrief Institute.
 Each mentor has .10 FTE covered time dedicated to work with their ASPIRE scholar.

 With support from ASPIRE, the first cohort of six scholars have presented their work at local and national meetings, published manuscripts, developed and deployed education programs for IUSM faculty members, and written essays describing their experiences of practicing medicine.
 In short, they have taken the necessary steps toward fulfilling their career goals.
 In the words of one scholar: